 - Performance Student-created art, music, creative writing, drama, dance performced and incorporating an explicit research component.

 Students may present a maximum of one individual presentation or performance AND one group presentation or performance AND one poster presentation.
 No two presentations may be on the same topic.

 Computers will be available and you will have internet access on the day of the conference.
 You are encouraged to use PowerPoint ONLY if you creatively exploit its visual potential in a manner that enhances your presentation.
 See technology and presentation guidelines for more information, and consult with your mentor and Honors Program coordinator about what will work best for your presentation.

-- Sunday, Feb.
-24 Final deadline to contact Carolyn about any additions or corrections to presenter information by NOON (later changes will be included as a program insert)
+- Feb.
+24 Final deadline to contact Christopher about any additions or corrections to presenter information by NOON (later changes will be included as a program insert)

 - Mar.
 1, 2016 Moderator applications due (click here for moderators' duties)